 The great surprise about The Blair Witch Project was that co-directors Daniel Myrick and Eduardo Sanchez subsequently failed to capitalise on that success in any major way.
 As there always is after a massive hit, their agents’ answer-phones must have been white hot with offers.
 Surprisingly, neither Myrick nor Sanchez took up any of these for several years.
 They oversaw the obligatory sequel Book of Shadows: Blair Witch 2 (2000) but even there it appeared that they had both done a George Lucas and retired from the limelight at the peak of their success – only, unlike George Lucas, neither of them put out any other films in any capacity.

 One was happy to consign Myrick and Sanchez as one-hit wonders up until 2006 when we suddenly heard from both again – albeit separately and no longer as a creative team up until they returned as producers of Blair Witch (2016).
 Daniel Myrick turned up as producer of a number of dvd-released horror films, including Rest Stop (2006), Sublime (2007), Otis (2008), Alien Raiders (2008) and The Presence (2010) and returned to the director’s chair with Believers (2007), Solstice (2008) and The Objective (2008).
-Eduardo Sanchez simultaneous made a return to the director’s chair with Altered, which was released directly to dvd, and subsequently made the horror film Seventh Moon (2008) and Lovely Molly (2011) and co-directed ParaAbnormal (2009), the A Ride in the Park episode of V/H/S/2 (2013) and Exists (2014).
+Eduardo Sanchez simultaneous made a return to the director’s chair with Altered, which was released directly to dvd, and subsequently made the horror film Seventh Moon (2008) and Lovely Molly (2011) and co-directed ParaAbnormal (2009), the A Ride in the Park episode of V/H/S/2 (2013), Exists (2014) and Satanic Hispanics (2021).

 Happily, Altered confirms that The Blair Witch Project was no one-hit wonder.
 Altered is immediately a film that sits well above the rest of the crowd.
 It is a small masterpiece of conceptual economy – it features only a handful of actors and Sanchez has managed to contain the action within a single garage for 98% of the film’s running time.
 (One was immediately reminded of Albert Pyun’s rather dreadful Deceit (1989), a film about a possibly alien visitor that spent the whole of its running time contained within a warehouse).
 Sanchez immediately draws us into the film’s grip – plunging us into the midst of a situation that we can see within moments is rapidly spinning out of control.
 Once he gets to the central location, Sanchez keeps winding up the tensions and conflicts and putting unexpected twists on them.
 His ability to ride up and down a rollercoaster of tensions and twists throughout comes with considerable expertise.